arielsvn/arielsvn.github.io/_posts/2015-06-03-improve-rails-remote-requests.md

 categories: rails, js
 ---

-When using Rails, it's extremelly convenient to use `:remote` requests.
+When using Rails, it's extremely convenient to use `:remote` requests.
 You can make any link or form to submit an ajax request with some data, out of the box, just adding a parameter to the `link_to` helper or other of the form elements.

 ```erb
 <%= link_to 'Delete', delete_path, remote: true %>